Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of the Virtuoso ADE Explorer, a software tool used for analog and mixed-signal design and simulation.
-The title bar at the top indicates that the current project is "TB_BGR tb_bgr maestro_Tran_Noise."
+The image is a screenshot of the Virtuoso ADE Explorer, a software tool used for analog and mixed-signal design and simulation, specifically for a project named "TB_BGR tb_bgr maestro_Tran_Noise."
 The interface is divided into several sections:

-1. **Menu Bar**: At the very top, there is a menu bar with options such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, Tools, EAD, Parasitics/LDE, Window, and Help.
+1. **Top Menu Bar**: This contains various dropdown menus such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, Tools, EAD, Parasitics/LDE, Window, and Help.
+These menus provide access to different functionalities and settings within the software.

-2. **Toolbar**: Below the menu bar, there is a toolbar with various icons for common actions like opening, saving, and running simulations.
-There is also a search and replace bar.
+2. **Toolbar**: Below the menu bar, there is a toolbar with icons for common actions like opening, saving, running simulations, and other frequently used commands.
+The toolbar includes buttons for replacing components, setting up simulations, and other tasks.

-3. **Setup Panel (Left Side)**: On the left side, there is a panel labeled "Setup" with a hierarchical tree structure.
-It includes:
+3. **Setup Panel (Left Side)**: This panel is labeled "Setup" and contains a hierarchical tree structure.
+It shows the current testbench (TB_BGR_tb_bgr_1) and its associated settings:
-   - TB_BGR_tb_bgr_1
-   - Simulator spectre
+   - **Simulator**: spectre
-   - Analyses (with a prompt to click to add analysis)
-   - Design Variables (with a prompt to click to add variable)
-   - Parameters (with sub-items like Corners and Reliability Analyses)
-   - Monte Carlo Sampling
-   - Checks/Asserts
+   - **Analyses**: This section is currently empty, indicating no analyses have been added yet.
+   - **Design Variables**: This section is also empty.
+   - **Parameters**: This section includes "Corners" and "Reliability Analyses" with "Monte Carlo Sampling" enabled.
+   - **Checks/Asserts**: This section is empty.

-4. **Main Panel (Center)**: The central part of the interface is mostly blank, indicating that no specific analysis or data is currently displayed.
-It has columns for Name, Type, Details, Plot, Save, and Spec.
+4. **Main Workspace (Center)**: The central part of the interface is mostly blank, indicating that no specific analyses or results are currently displayed.
+It has columns for Name, Type, Details, Plot, Save, and Spec, which would typically show details of the simulations or analyses being performed.

-5. **Right Toolbar**: On the right side, there is a vertical toolbar with icons for various actions, such as running simulations, stopping simulations, and plotting results.
+5. **Right Sidebar**: This contains vertical icons for various actions such as running simulations, stopping simulations, and plotting results.
+The icons include:
+   - A green play button (Run)
+   - A red stop button (Stop)
+   - A brown square (possibly for stopping or resetting)
+   - A waveform icon (Plot)

-6. **Status Bar**: At the bottom, there is a status bar showing the mouse coordinates and some additional information about the current project and simulator.
+6. **Status Bar (Bottom)**: The bottom of the interface has a status bar that shows the current mouse position (L: 17(45)), a message area (M:), and the current project details (R: TB_BGR tb_bgr schematic Simulator: spectre aps).

-Overall, the image shows the initial setup stage of a simulation project in the Virtuoso ADE Explorer, with no specific analyses or results displayed yet.
+Overall, the image shows the initial setup stage of a simulation project in the Virtuoso ADE Explorer, with the user preparing to configure and run simulations for a bandgap reference (BGR) circuit.
 ```

 #### **Figure 81: ADE Explorer window showing maestro\_Tran\_Noise view**